Classical element: Hellenistic philosophy

-The ancient Greek concept of four basic elements, these being earth (γῆ gê), water (ὕδωρ hýdōr), air (ἀήρ aḗr), and fire (πῦρ pŷr), dates from pre-Socratic times and persisted throughout the Middle Ages and into the Early modern period, deeply influencing European thought and culture.
+The ancient Greek concept of four basic elements, these being earth (γῆ gê), water (ὕδωρ hýdōr), air (ἀήρ aḗr), and fire (πῦρ pŷr), dates from pre-Socratic times and persisted throughout the Middle Ages and into the early modern period, deeply influencing European thought and culture.

 Pre-Socratic elements

-Primordal element
+Primordial element

 The four classical elements of Empedocles and Aristotle illustrated with a burning log.
 The log releases all four elements as it is destroyed.

 The classical elements were first proposed independently by several early Pre-Socratic philosophers.
 Greek philosophers had debated which substance was the arche ("first principle"), or primordial element from which everything else was made.
 Thales (c.
 626/623) believed that water was this principle.
 Anaximander (c.
 610) argued that the primordial substance was not any of the known substances, but could be transformed into them, and they into each other.
 Anaximenes (c.
 586) favoured air, and Heraclitus (fl. c.
 500 BC) championed fire.